SalaxDev/JStreamLoader/README.md

 # JStreamLoader
 **JStreamLoader** is a lightweight, efficient Java library for loading files and resources directly from streams.
 Created by **SalaxDev**, it offers fast and easy resource management for Java projects.

-JStreamLoader is a utility library for Java that simplifies the process of loading various resources, such as images, text files, and audio files, from different locations in your application.
-It also includes developer options for debugging and enhanced logging.

 ## Features

 - **Load Images:** Load images from various locations including the program's directory or user home directory.
 If loading fails, a default error icon is returned.